 Child Custody and Visitation Laws

-Having a Westport protective order lawyer can be critical for temporary and long-term impacts of a protection order such as visitation rights with children.
+Having a Westport protective order attorney can be critical for temporary and long-term impacts of a protection order such as visitation rights with children.
 Child custody and visitation is typically handled in the family courts in Westport but a criminal court can prevent someone from seeing or visiting their children if they were involved in a domestic violence incident and assault incident.
 A court can order that the protective order be extended to the children as well as the spouse.
 If it is a crime against the children, they could protect the child in that situation and the person cannot see their children until they change the order.

 An experienced Westport protective order lawyer is ready to represent you at your domestic violence hearing.
 In an area of law that is very much recovery-centered, it is essential that you and your attorney persuade the prosecutor and the judge that the accuser and/or their family are not at risk of physical or emotional harm.